frankiegillis/frankiegillis.github.io/_posts/2026-01-30-from_metrics_to_topologies.md

 ## From Metrics to Topologies

 The purpose of this post is to provide a dictionary translating between metrics and distance, and topology and open sets.
 I've written up proofs of two results I see as important, largely as a revision exercise for my upcoming course in topology.
-The first lets us go between describing continuity in terms of metrics, and directly in terms of open set.s
+The first lets us go between viewing continuity analytically in terms of metrics, and topologically in terms of open sets.

 **Theorem 1** Let $(X, d)$ and $(Y, d')$ be a metric spaces, and let $f \colon X \to Y$ be a function.
 Then, $f$ is continuous if and only if, for every open set $U \subseteq Y$, the set $f^{-1}(U)$ is open in $X$.